dsk-logo

 We use AI to simulate matchups between the Blue Whale and other animals.
 Our simulation considers size, strength, and natural predatory behaviors to determine the most likely outcome.

-Blue Whale vs Great White Shark
+Blue Whale vs Blue Shark